 Contact an Oil Field Injury Lawyer Today

-Accidents are common in the oil and gas industry, and many can lead to serious injuries or even death.
+Accidents are common in the oil and gas industry, and many can lead to severe injuries or even death.

-If you believe your injury was caused by your employer’s negligence, you may be able to file a claim for compensation.
+If you believe your employer’s negligence caused your injury, you may be able to file a claim for compensation.

 The oilfield injury lawyers at Flores, Tawney & Acosta, P.C. can help you get started on a claim.
 You need to act quickly, so don’t delay.
 You don’t want to lose out on receiving the compensation you deserve for your injuries.